 The team size details or at least the number of team members is essential.
 This is becoming more relevant most of the wedding photographers charge extra for flight tickets and accommodation.

 In case of any legal proceedings initiated by the client or the photographer.
-It is always easier to manage things in your city rather than traveling each and every time.
+It is always easier to pursue such things in your city rather than traveling each and every time to some other city.
 This is a very rare scenario but it is always good to have.

 Model Release & Copyrights: